Use this equipment list for Summit Programs at the Silcox Hut

 - Waterproof-breathable Pants – Waterproof, breathable pants without insulation; full-length side-zipper highly recommended for putting on over boots when the weather gets severe.
 Gore-Tex is one such material used by many manufacturers. (ex: Men’s Mammut Nordwand, Women’s Mammut Nordwand, Men’s Ortovox Hardshell Pants, Women’s Ortovox Hardshell Pants)

-- Insulated jacket – Required, with a helmet-compatible hood and either down or Primaloft insulation.
+- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation.
 For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for expected conditions.) *This item IS available for rent
+(Micro-puff jackets are too light for potential conditions.) *This item IS available for rent

 - Light-weight Gloves – Windproof gloves, for warmer conditions. (ex: Men’s Ortovox Tour Glove, Women’s Ortovox Tour Glove)